ric2b/Vivaldi-browser/chromium/docs/website/site/for-testers/bug-reporting-guidelines/hanging-tabs/index.md

             chrome://settings/advanced using the address bar.
 Then verify that **Automatically send usage statistics and crash reports to Google** is checked.
-2. Open the Task Manager under the **Wrench menu &gt; Tools &gt; Task Manager**.
+2. Open the Task Manager under the **Settings menu &gt; Tools &gt; Task Manager**.
 3. If the columns at the top of the Task Manager window do not include "Process ID", then right-click on the table header and check the